oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 ::: example
 Example ##ex: leveled hierarchies for products and time, and a recursive hierarchy for the sales organizations

 This dynamic annotation value [OData-CSDL, section 14.4](#ODataCSDL) of the `IsStartNode` property is equivalent to the [standard definition of start node](#RecursiveHierarchy), but only as long as the full hierarchy collection is considered.
 The hierarchical transformations in [section ##HierarchicalTransformations] could also be executed on the US sub-hierarchy, which does not contain the `Superordinate` of the US sales organization.
-Hence, the US sales organization has no parent in that sub-hierarchy and is its start node.
+Hence, the US sales organization has no parent in that sub-hierarchy and is its start node according to the standard definition.
 ```xml
 <edmx:Edmx xmlns:edmx="http://docs.oasis-open.org/odata/ns/edmx"
            Version="4.0">